 These changes address problems (1) and (3) in our list.

-At the time of writing, these changes are present in our nightly builds and will be available in the 0.9.0 release of OpenJ9.
+At the time of writing, these changes are available in the 0.9.0 release of OpenJ9.

 Solution (2): Allowing OpenJ9 to set percentage memory limits